tomma24ss/orsi-video-platform/README.md

 This script will:

 - Start Docker and k3s.
-- Build Docker images for both the API and frontend.
+- Build Docker images for the API, frontend, and AI job.
 - Import the Docker images into k3s.
 - Apply Kubernetes manifests for PV, PVC, deployments, and services.
 - Display the status of all Kubernetes resources.

 ---